 (iii) A concise description of the actions complained about, names and positions of employees who took the actions, if known to the complainant, and dates of the actions, preferably in chronological order, together with any documentary evidence that the complainant can provide.

-(2) The OSC Form for filing a complaint is available as described in paragraph (c)(4)(i)-(iii) of this section.
+(2) The OSC Form for filing a complaint is available as described in paragraphs (c)(4)(i) through (iii) of this section.

-(3) A written Hatch Act complaint can be filed with OSC by any of the methods listed in paragraph (c)(5)(i)-(iii) of this section.
+(3) A written Hatch Act complaint can be filed with OSC by any of the methods listed in paragraphs (c)(5)(i) through (iii) of this section.

-Section 1800.2 is revised to read as follows:
+3. Section 1800.2 is revised to read as follows: